 Caterina also regularly acts as assistant to arbitral tribunals in both commercial and investment arbitrations.

-Caterina graduated summa cum laude from the Law School of the University of Milan in 2019 with the European Law dissertation: “Leniency Program and Right of Defence in EU Antitrust Proceedings”, which verified the compliance of the current EU leniency program with the undertakings’ rights of defence in the proceedings before the EU Commission.
+Caterina graduated summa cum laude from the Law School of the University of Milan in 2018 with the European Law dissertation: “Leniency Program and Right of Defence in EU Antitrust Proceedings”.
+Before joining ArbLit, Caterina interned at the Labour Law Department of BonelliErede and trained with the International Arbitration Group of Curtis, Mallet-Prevost, Colt & Mosle.

 “Could covid-19 emergency measures give rise to investment claims First reflections from Italy”, in Global Arbitration Review, 26 March 2020

 “Specialised commercial courts with jurisdiction over claims against foreign defendants: the Italian approach”, in International Law Office Newsletter, 1 September 2020